ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 We didn't log in (HTTP 401), so we can't see the content.
 Time to fix it!

 There are many packages we could use to secure our Angular app.
-An easy one to get started with, is [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) from Manfred Steyer but you could use any library, as long as it's [certified by OpenID](https://openid.net/certification/).
+An easy one to get started with, is [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc){:target="_blank" rel="noopener noreferrer"} from Manfred Steyer but you could use any library, as long as it's [certified by OpenID](https://openid.net/certification/){:target="_blank" rel="noopener noreferrer"}.

-Add it to our dependencies:
+Add it to the dependencies:

 ```bash
 $ npm i angular-oauth2-oidc --save